GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Results

-\paragraph{Joint Comparison Across Models and Methods.} Results are shown in Table~\ref{tab:compare}.
-For the untrained base model LLaMA3.1-8B, CoT prompting and Naive RAG yield accuracy improvements of approximately 5-6\%, whereas GroupRAG leads to a substantially larger gain of around 13\%.
-Across all retrieval and reasoning methods, the trained LLaMA3.1-8B outperforms its untrained counterpart.
-Among these configurations, applying GroupRAG to the trained small language model achieves the highest accuracy within the small model setting, reaching 71.75\%.
-As a reference, GPT-4o achieves the best performance under both the non-augmented setting (89.00\%) and CoT prompting (89.75\%), while incorporating Naive RAG or GroupRAG results in slight performance degradation.
+Results are shown in Table~\ref{tab:joint_compare}.
+Across both datasets, for the untrained base model LLaMA3.1-8B, CoT prompting and Naive RAG yield moderate accuracy improvements over the direct baseline, whereas GroupRAG leads to substantially larger gains.
+Across all retrieval and reasoning methods, the trained LLaMA3.1-8B consistently outperforms its untrained counterpart.
+Among small-model configurations, applying GroupRAG to the trained SLM achieves the highest accuracy, reaching 71.7\% on MedQA and 66.4\% on Bar Exam QA.
+GPT-4o also benefits from GroupRAG on both datasets, though the relative gain over direct answering is markedly smaller than for SLMs.

-\subsection{Discussion}
+\section{Discussion}

 Results of the leave-one-out ablation study indicate that properly uncovering problem structure and conducting local reasoning are central to accurate problem solving.
 In contrast, tasks that are more procedural in nature—for example, extracting information—can be properly handled by untrained small models, and thus have limited impact on the final answer accuracy.
 Results of the progressive ablation study demonstrate that the performance gain of GroupRAG arises from the cumulative synergy between modules.
 The quality of upstream outputs directly affects subsequent reasoning, and any upstream degradation is amplified through the pipeline, ultimately impacting the final answer.

 Joint comparison across models and methods indicates that GroupRAG effectively compensates for the knowledge and reasoning limitations of small language models, enabling them to answer complex questions more accurately and robustly.
-In contrast, for large language models with strong inherent knowledge coverage and implicit reasoning capabilities (e.g., GPT-4o), introducing GroupRAG may slightly reduce accuracy.
-This suggests that external retrieval and structured reasoning may introduce redundant information or interfere with the efficient internal reasoning process of large language models.
-Overall, this experiment highlights the significant benefits of GroupRAG for small language models, while providing a reasonable explanation for the observed effects on large language models.
+For GPT-4o, GroupRAG yields only modest gains over direct answering.
+This can be attributed to two factors: first, large language models already possess strong inherent knowledge coverage and implicit reasoning capabilities, leaving less room for external augmentation; second, and more importantly, the GroupRAG pipeline applied to GPT-4o is not fine-tuned with module-wise training, whereas the ablation studies confirm that dedicated module-level training is a critical component of GroupRAG's overall effectiveness.